mariaderrico/DPA/README.rst

 Getting started
 ===============

-The source code of DPApipeline is on `github DPApipeline repository`_.
+The source code of DPA is on `github DPA repository`_.

-You need the ``git`` command in order to be able to clone it, and we suggest you to use Python virtual environment in order to create a controlled environment in which you can install DPApipeline as normal user avoiding conflicts with system files or Python libraries.
+You need the ``git`` command in order to be able to clone it, and we suggest you to use Python virtual environment in order to create a controlled environment in which you can install DPA as normal user avoiding conflicts with system files or Python libraries.

-The following section documents the steps required to install DPApipeline on a Linux or Windows/Mac computer.
+The following section documents the steps required to install DPA on a Linux or Windows/Mac computer.

 Debian/Ubuntu